 Lawn topdressing is one of those gardening techniques that sounds complicated, but in reality is one of the simplest and most effective ways to improve the health of your lawn.
 If your grass looks thin, uneven, or struggles to recover after winter or heavy use, topdressing can quietly transform how your lawn looks and performs over time.
+This complete guide will walk you through everything you need to know about topdressing your lawn in the UK.

 Rather than forcing quick cosmetic results, topdressing focuses on improving what sits beneath the surface.
 By adding a thin layer of quality material over your lawn, you help improve soil structure, encourage stronger root growth, and create better conditions for seed germination.
 The result is thicker, greener grass that stays healthier for longer.